Naftoreiclag/Libirid/README.md

 It's a text-adventure game, so it utilizes the second-most powerful graphics-rendering engine known to humanity: your imagination!

+Happy 300th commit!
+It's funny how it happened to be the one I added lua in!

 License
 =======================
 As already stated, this repository is licensed entirely under the [MIT License (MIT)](http://opensource.org/licenses/mit-license.html).
 The MIT license is very permissive in terms of redistribution, and is not ["copyleft"](http://www.gnu.org/copyleft/index.html).
 However, not all portions of the source code are under the same copyright holders.
 See individual files for a list of copyright holders.